top of page

 After students read the information ask them, "What do you want to talk about?"

-Moses asked the Pharaoh ten times if the Hebrews (Israelites) could leave Egypt so they could worship the Lord.
+Moses asked the Pharaoh ten times if the Hebrews (Israelites) could leave Egypt so they could worship and sacrifice to the Lord.
 Each time Moses asked to leave, the Pharaoh said, “No!”
 Each time Moses asked to leave, a plague was inflicted upon the Egyptians: (1) The water turned to blood (2) Frogs came from the Nile River (3) Lice (4) Swarms of flies (5) Death of cattle and livestock (6) Boils and sores on the Egyptians skin (7) Hail rained down in the form of fire (8) Locusts sent from the sky (9) Three days of complete darkness (10) Death of firstborn Egyptian children.

+Before the first miracle, Moses went to Pharaoh and did as the Lord said.
+He threw down a rod before the Pharaoh and the Pharaoh’s servants, and the rod became a serpent.
+The Pharaoh’s sorcerers in Egypt threw down their rods, and their rods also became serpents.
+Then the rod of the Lord swallowed up the Pharaoh’s rods.
+Pharaoh's heart was hardened because he did not listen to Moses, and he turned not to God.
+Pharaoh refused to listen to Moses or turn to God, and the Pharaoh said he did not know the Lord, and he would not let Israel go.
+Pharaoh is an example of having faith in the world and not God.
+Pharaoh refused to obey God.
+With each plague, Pharaoh’s heart was hardened more.
+The Pharaoh had self-righteous behaviors.
+The Pharaoh would not choose God over his false gods.
 The Pharaoh finally let the Hebrews leave after the Egyptians endured the ten plagues.
-After they let the Hebrews leave, the Egyptians changed their mind and started chasing the Hebrews.
+After Pharoah let the Hebrews leave, he changed his mind and had the Egyptians chase the Hebrews.
 The Egyptians had the Hebrews trapped against the Red Sea with no way to escape.
 God parted the Red Sea and the Hebrews passed through it.
 When the Hebrews were safe on the other side, God closed the Red Sea on the Egyptians.
 The Hebrews were awakened by the miracles of God to realize that faith includes a sacrifice (choice).
 This is how the Israelites were saved by faith.
 The Pharaoh was awakened by the miracles of God to know that God searches a person's heart.
 The Pharaoh is an example of someone who was not saved by faith because he continued to make sacrifices (choices) with worldly love.

 Activity: